bitpwr/qaketool/README.md

 ### CMake setup

-The toolchain file from the ndk sets the `ANDROID` variable.
+The toolchain file from the NDK sets the `ANDROID` variable.
 Use this for Android specific settings, e.g. that the executable must be built as a shared library for the apk.

 ```cmake